Scholarships for Adult Learners

 Custody X Change Single Parent Scholarship

-Details: Write an essay between 400 and 500 words on how you will use your education to improve your family
+How to Apply: Write an essay between 400 and 500 words on how you will use your education to improve your family.

 Eligibility: Must be enrolled full or part time as an undergraduate at an accredited college or university with at least a 3.0 GPA and have primary physical custody of one or more minor children

 How to Apply: In three sentences or less, answer the question "Why are you getting your degree?"

 Eligibility: Must be a U.S. citizen or legal resident starting a program of higher education within the next 12 months or currently a full- or part-time student.